kdbanman/macros/doc/backend.md

 ## Contracts

+### Server

+- enforces existence of session store for active games

+### Game

 - enforces full determinism of engine
 - enforces one time game engine initialization by seed object
-    - note: multi stage setup pipelines are the responsibility of the setup application.  the enginet init is a single object.  period.
+    - note: multi stage setup pipelines are the responsibility of the setup app
 - enforces engine mutation by single command object (packet)
 - enforces separation of view/controller and engine
     - view/controller is a command sender
     - engine is a command receiver
         - command receipt enforces full state iteration

-## Communication

-- client index query is served setup.js:
-    - player configures a game from config app
-    - player commits game seed to server via url api, http post, ...
-    - server readies the url with seeded game
-    - player directed to that url with game.js
+- enforces model of player data sent to client
+    - (unenforced) engine specific data has a place within the model

+## Server Side

-    - player client served game engine, waiting for seed
+- client /create?seed_id=<seed> url query is served game.js

-- client game/<game_id> url query is served game.js
+- client /join?game_id=<game> url query is served game.js

 - server waits for all players to commit readiness
 - game begins, server now locks players to current users
     - other connections are viewers or refused
 - client combined view and controller renders engine output and serves local player commands to server
 - server waits for client command packets from all clients
     - server validates each and combines into master command packet
     - server applies master packet engine
     - server iterates engine, adds resulting checksum to master packet
     - server broadcasts master packet to each client
     - server returns to waiting

-- omni/<game_id> url query served omni.js
-    - for testing
-    - can spoof any player id
-    - raw paper.js svg view/controller
-    - can place drop and commit readiness for all players
-    - serves master packets
+## Client Side

+## Command Packets

+Command packets include game engine commands as well as timing control data (latency, framerate) and gamestate checksum.

+### Client Packet

+### Master Packet